hyriver/pygeohydro/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `hydrodata` for local development.
+Here's how to set up Hydrodata for local development.

-1. Fork the `hydrodata` repo through the GitHub website.
+1. Fork the Hydrodata repo through the GitHub website.
-2. Clone your fork locally:
+2. Clone your fork locally and add the main Hydrodata as the upstream remote:

 .. code-block:: console

     $ git clone git@github.com:your_name_here/hydrodata.git
+    $ git remote add upstream git@github.com:cheginit/hydrodata.git

 3. Install your local copy into a virtualenv.
-Assuming you have conda installed, this is how you can set up your fork for local development:
+Assuming you have Conda installed, this is how you can set up your fork for local development:

 .. code-block:: console